Initial Settings¶

 The RPM Table holds the maximum alternator output current at each of 10 RPM breakpoints, in two columns: Low Charge Mode (everyday cruising, lighter on the alternator) and High Charge Mode (full-send, faster recharge, hotter alternator).
 Defaults are conservative; raise them once you've confirmed your alternator can sustain higher current at each RPM without overheating.
 Both columns are independent — set Low to a relaxed schedule and High to your aggressive ceiling, then toggle between them on the dashboard header during operation.

-Setup sub-tab → Temperature Settings — alternator temp limit.
+Basic sub-tab → Temperature Settings — alternator temp limit.

-Open the Temperature Settings accordion inside the Setup sub-tab.
+Open the Temperature Settings accordion inside the Basic sub-tab.
 Set Alternator Temp Limit to your alternator manufacturer's rated continuous winding temperature.
 The thermal loop derates current as the measured temperature approaches this number — set it correctly or the regulator will either overheat your alternator (too high) or never reach the rated output (too low).
 220 °F is typical for marine alternators.

-4. Settings → Battery¶
+4. Setup → Battery¶

 If your battery matches the default 12 V LiFePO4 profile, most fields are already correct.
 If you have a different chemistry or voltage class, the two values to check are: